How the curve algorithm for GPS logging works

-Every single day your vehicle is generating gigabytes of data — about speed, distance, oil temperature, pressure, and more.
-Every measurement of every sensor in the vehicle and what’s happening in the vehicle is being made available in real-time.
-The challenge for a telematics provider like us is how do we get the rich set of data that your vehicle generates back to the servers where we can analyze it?
+Every single day, your vehicle is generating gigabytes of data — about speed, distance, oil temperature, pressure, and other vehicle health factors.
+Every measurement, of every sensor in the vehicle and every event that happens in the vehicle, is being made available in real-time.
+The challenge for a telematics provider like Geotab is how to get the rich set of data that your vehicle generates back to the servers where it can be analyzed?
 We do this with GPS logging.

-The method of GPS logging used is important because it strongly determines the quality and accuracy of the data, which in turn affects fleet performance.
-Geotab uses the curve logging approach.
+The method of GPS logging is important because it strongly determines the quality and accuracy of the data, which in turn affects fleet performance.
+Geotab uses the patented curve logging approach.

-Watch the white board video explaining how the curve algorithm for GPS logging works.
+Watch the YouTube whiteboard video explaining how the curve algorithm for GPS logging works.

-The curve logging algorithm allows the GO device to keep only the points necessary to give a representation of the data that is as accurate as possible, as dictated by the predetermined allowable margin of error.
+The curve logging algorithm allows Geotab GO devices to keep only the points necessary to give an accurate representation of the data as possible, as dictated by the predetermined allowable margin of error.
 This logic allows for Geotab to retain the most detailed telematics data with the least amount of data overhead.

-Curve logging is incredibly efficient in comparison to the alternative methods of time-based transmission or distance-based transmission which miss critical information about the vehicle such as important high or low values for speed and cornering.
+Curve logging is incredibly efficient in comparison to the alternative methods of time-based or distance-based transmission which miss critical information about the vehicle such as critical high or low values for speed and cornering.

-Other methods for GPS logging could produce inaccurate mileage, miss serious infractions, or result in poor display on the map.
+Other methods of GPS logging can produce inaccurate mileage, miss serious infractions or result in poor map display quality.
 As well, logging redundant information leads to higher data costs.
 All this can be avoided through curve logging.

 Imagine you’re driving a vehicle.
 You drive down the road, arrive at a T-turn junction, turn left, then turn right.
-Each second you are travelling is a different GPS point.
+Each second you are traveling is a different GPS point.

-If you sent all of that data to the server, it would get completely overwhelmed.
+If the server received all that data, it would get completely overwhelmed.
 Therefore, you need to decide on a method of logging the GPS points.